stangahh/phiz-on-call/projects/chat-poller/README.md

 `cp .env.example .env`

+1. Fill `AUTH_USERNAME` environment variable with your developer account username

+1. Fill `CHANNEL_TO_JOIN` environment variable with the twitch chat you want to trail

 1. Register an `Application` on your [Twitch Developer Console][]

 1. Set the `OAuth Redirect URLs` to `http://localhost`